 Another Google gotcha

 The once invincible-seeming Google had a very bad day Thursday.
 The company's news, Gmail and search services were unavailable to millions of people for hours.
-A routing error sent traffic through Asia,
+A routing error sent traffic through Asia, triggering a bottleneck, according to a blog post by Urs Hoelzle, senior vice president of operations for Google.

 "As a result, about 14% of our users experienced slow services or even interruptions.
 We've been working hard to make our services ultrafast and 'always on,' so it's especially embarrassing when a glitch like this one happens.
 We're very sorry that it happened, and you can be sure that we'll be working even harder to make sure that a similar problem won't happen again," Hoelzle wrote.